Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the constitutional allocation of powers among the branches of government, with particular focus on the executive.
-This article covers:
+For the MBE, you are required to understand the allocation of powers between Congress, the president, and the courts, with a focus on the following syllabus points:

-- The president’s role as commander-in-chief and in foreign affairs.
+- The president’s role as commander-in-chief and in foreign affairs, and how those powers interact with Congress’s war powers.

-- The president’s treaty and executive agreement powers.
+- The treaty and executive agreement powers, and their relationship to statutes and state law.

-- The appointment and removal of executive officers.
+- The appointment and removal of federal officers, including “principal” and “inferior” officers.

-- Congressional checks on presidential power, including impeachment and the veto process.
+- Congressional limits on the executive, including impeachment, appropriations, and the presentment and veto process.

 Test Your Knowledge